Of All the Things (film)

-Of All the Things is a 2012 Filipino romantic-comedy film starring Regine Velasquez and Aga Muhlach.
+Of All the Things is a 2012 Philippine romantic-comedy film starring Regine Velasquez and Aga Muhlach.
 The film was produced by GMA Pictures and VIVA Films.
 It was released on September 26, 2012.
 This film is Regine and Aga's third team-up after Dahil May Isang Ikaw (1999) and Pangako Ikaw Lang (2001), both produced by Viva Films.

 Production

 Background and development

 The film was first announced in 2009 by VIVA Films.
 The lead actor, Aga Muhlach signed a three-movie contract and one of them was the film that reunites him with Asia's songbird Regine Velasquez after 8 years.
 The two previously paired up in Dahil May Isang Ikaw in 1999 and Pangako Ikaw Lang in 2001.
 Critically acclaimed director, Joyce E. Bernal directed the film, the one who also directed their last two movies.
 The film had a target play date for summer 2011, but it did not push through.
 The producers announced that the play date was moved to March 2012, but again it did not push through.
 On August 27, 2012, during the press conference that was held at the Citybest Restaurant in Quezon City, the play date of September 26, 2012, was finally announced.
 The movie premiered after 3 years of delay.